se2p/sbse2020/README.md

 default values in previous chapters.
 In this chapter we consider the question of how we can optimise these parameters, and control and adapt them throughout the search.

+## Chapter 8: Advanced Evolutionary Algorithms

+This chapter covers more advanced versions of the evolutionary algorithms we have covered, such as parallelised versions, memetic algorithms, as well as differential evolution and the extension to estimation of distribution algorithms.